Build Your Tableau CRM Dataset

-Every dataset tells a story.
-But it’s difficult to excavate that story when you’re dealing with enormous tables of data and many variables with complex relationships.
+Your data contains hints that can point to valuable insights.
+But it’s difficult to identify those hints and excavate insights when you’re dealing with enormous tables of data and many variables with complex relationships.
 Take the example we’ve been looking at, shrinking margins in an auto parts supply company.
-To do a thorough analysis, you need to consider not just inventory, but also particular markets, distributors, incentives, and likely many other factors.
+To do a thorough analysis, you must consider not just inventory, but also particular markets, distributors, incentives, and likely many other factors.

 Your company feels the pain of shrinking margins.
-But learning the source of that pain by sifting through a huge amount of data is a lot of work.
-Luckily for us, we have Einstein Discovery.
-It quickly analyzes huge amounts of data to expose correlations that we can investigate.
-It shows us where to look for solutions, and predicts what might happen based on these correlations.
+But learning the source of that pain by sifting through a vast amount of data is an immense undertaking.
+Luckily, we have Einstein Discovery to help us power through this challenge.
+It quickly analyzes all the many rows and columns of data to identify and expose correlations that we can investigate.
+It shows us where to look first by surfacing insights according to statistical significance.
+Based on a thorough analysis of past outcomes, Einstein Discovery makes predictions on future outcomes, and even suggests ways in which to improve those predicted outcomes.

 Put yourself back in the role of VP of operations, and let’s create your first story.